 - Liquidity risk – this is the risk that a security cannot be easily sold at, or close to, its market value.

-Event risk – risk due to unforeseen events, for example a company making a large acquisition or a global pandemic!
+Event risk – risk due to unforeseen events, for example a company making a large acquisition,a global pandemic or an invasion.

-For example, a typical RMBS transaction would issue multiple floating rate tranches (based on BBSW) and yet many mortgage loans in the portfolio would be fixed or floating but based on the relevant bank’s lending rate.
+For example, a typical Residential Backed Mortgage Security (RMBS) transaction would issue multiple floating rate tranches (based on BBSW) and yet many mortgage loans in the portfolio would be fixed or floating but based on the relevant bank’s lending rate.